AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-attributes-and-options.md

 - Adobe Commerce on cloud infrastructure
 - Adobe Commerce on-premises

-## Reduce the number of product attributes
+## Reduce number of product attributes

 For best performance when managing products from the Admin and retrieving product data in the storefront:

-- Using different Product templates (attribute sets) for different products
+- Use different Product templates (attribute sets) for different products.
-- Leveraging custom options and complex products for variations management
+- Leverage custom options and complex products for variations management
-- Minimizing the number of searchable attributes
+- Minimize the number of searchable attributes.
-- Removing product properties that are not used
+- Remove product properties that are not used.
-- Storing and managing non-commerce related attributes in external product management systems (PMS)
+- Store and manage non-commerce related attributes in external product management systems (PMS).

-### Reduce the number of product attribute options
+## Reduce number product attribute options

 For best performance when managing products from the Admin and retrieving product data in the storefront: